Android-for-Python/Android-for-Python-Users/README.md

 `WRITE_EXTERNAL_STORAGE` is never required for api >= 30. [[Learn more](https://developer.android.com/training/data-storage#permissions).]

 `READ_EXTERNAL_STORAGE` for api >= 33 this is only required to read another app's shared file in the Documents collection. [[Android docs](https://developer.android.com/reference/android/Manifest.permission#READ_EXTERNAL_STORAGE).
-Note the docs to do not mention the case described above]
+Note the docs to do not mention the case described here.]

 ## User permissions